jacobdensford/jacobdensford.com/generic-fantasy/index.md

 ##### Sage Feats

-- **Counterspell:** WIL contest to prevent someone from casting a spell
+- **Counterspell:** You may force a WIL contest to prevent someone from casting a spell
-- **Spellcasting:** Gain the ability to cast spells and gain one spell--whenever taking the "gain feat" option from the XP table, you may gain another spell instead
+- **Spellcasting:** You may cast spells and you gain one spell--whenever taking the "gain feat" option from the XP table, you may gain another spell instead
-- **Spellshield:** Take harm to WIL instead of BOD or INT
+- **Spellshield:** You may take harm to WIL instead of BOD or INT

 #### Battle Mage